A work friend died suddenly over the weekend.

 Or the fact that you have 9 dollars to your name in your checking account until your next payday.

-When I was in my 20’s, I had the opportunity and time and (kind of) had the money (it wasn’t the best and most responsible decision, but oh well) to travel all over the U.S. with my best friend to go see a favorite band.
+When I was in my 20’s, I had the opportunity and time and (kind of) had the money (it wasn’t the best and most responsible decision, but oh well) to travel all over the U.S. with my then best friend to go see a favorite band.
 We’d book flights that had us visiting cities for 48 hours, rent cars to drive from one state to the next to save money, sleep on the street, and spend way too much money on tolls and fast food.
-It’s easy for me to regret some of that experience because I did a lot of it at the expense of a relationship I still regret giving up, even though I believe that was less about how I spent my time and more the influence of who I spent it with.
+It’s easy for me to regret some of that experience because I did a lot of it at the expense of a romantic relationship I still regret giving up, even though I believe that was less about how I spent my time and more the influence of who I spent it with.
+(There’s a reason that friend is not in my life anymore but ANYWAY).
 But it’s still an experience I had, that I’ll never have again, for various reasons.
 It’s easy to get caught up in “could’ve, would’ve, should’ve” when it comes to how I spent my time, but that year was a celebration of ME, of life, of something I’ll never get again and that’s special, no matter how you look at it.

 I think a lot about Hamilton – who lives, who dies, who tells your story?
 It can be cliché, but then things like this happen and you really do wonder – who will tell your story?
 Who will people remember you as?
 What will they say about you?
 What have you brought to the lives of your friends and family that make you loved and appreciated?
 Did you live your life to the fullest?
 Did you have that glass of wine because, fuck it, it’s nice out and you want a nice lunch outside?
 Did you splurge on that new dress you wanted because it made you feel amazing?
 Did you look at your bank account and shrug and book a flight that you know you probably shouldn’t have paid money for but who cares, because you get to see your friends?